MicrosoftDocs/power-automate-docs/articles/task-mining-tutorial.md

 1. Go back to the process map by selecting **Process**.

 1. Look at the automate activities feature.
-From the process map, you can see that process advisor has highlighted several activities as potential candidates for automation based on applications.
+From the process map, you can see that the process mining capability has highlighted several activities as potential candidates for automation based on applications.

 1. Start creating a flow for automation by selecting **Automate activities** at the top.